 Each of the tombs in the Valley of the Kings in Luxor is unique.
 Some are distinguished by architecture, some by decoration, and others by an interesting history.

 One of the joys of vacationing in a country as fascinating as Egypt, is the variety of souvenirs you can buy to take home as a reminder of your stay.
 In many tourist places and archaeological sites in Egypt, including the Valley of the Kings in Luxor, you can buy a wide choice of Egyptian souvenirs.
 This can be done on the Valley of the Kings tour at a small shop in the Valley of the Kings, or from street vendors.
 In the shop you will find books and photo albums related to the Valley of Kings tombs and the individual tombs of the pharaohs.
 Vendors may offer postcards or figurines depicting Egyptian gods in the parking lot in front of the entrance to the Valley of Pharaohs in Luxor and the Luxor tombs.
 Sellers can be pushy, so if you do not intend to buy anything, politely refuse and keep walking to your destination.

 We do advise you not to rush to buy your Egyptian souvenirs when in Egypt, including at the Valley of the Kings in Luxor.
-There will be plenty of time to buy Egyptian souvenirs in other, and better places, e.g. in shops on the ship during your cruise on the Nile or in Luxor, in a shop at an alabaster factory or in Aswan, you can buy original papyri or gold products.
+There will be plenty of time to buy Egyptian souvenirs in other, better places.
+For example in shops on the ship during your cruise on the Nile, in a shop at an alabaster factory in Luxor or in Aswan, where you can buy original papyri or gold products.
 A fantastic place to buy all kinds of Egyptian souvenirs is the Khan El Khalili bazaar in Cairo.
 There you will find original Egyptian souvenirs that are of better quality.
 There will be more choice and time to look at everything carefully, making the right decision.